Personal Loan vs Car Loan: Which Should You Choose

 Which car is best for me?

 The most popular loans are the new car loans.
-Moneylenders and Banks in Singapore usually will let you take a car loan for the purchase of a car direct from a dealer’s showroom.
+Moneylenders and Banks in Singapore usually will let you take a car loan for the purchase of a car directly from a dealer’s showroom.
 Meaning you won’t have to visit the bank or lender to have your loan authorized before going to the showroom.
 So as to make it convenient for you, the process of taking car loans has been streamlined.

 When you are considering to purchase a used car, it is important that you realize that most banks will separate used car loans and new car loans.